otrv4/otrv4/otrv4.md

 information required by Alice to determine if `x = y`.
 A valid SMP message 4 is generated as follows:

-1. Pick a random value `r7` in `Z_q`.
+1. Pick a random value `r7` (448 bits) in `Z_q`.
 This will be used to generate Bob's final zero-knowledge proof that this message was created honestly.
 2. Compute `Rb = (Qa - Qb) * b3`.
 3. Generate a zero-knowledge proof that `Rb` was created according to the protocol by setting `cR = HashToScalar(8 || G*r7 || (Qa - Qb)*r7)` and `d7 = r7 - b3 * cR mod q`.